RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 ### Attendance, absence, and participation

-- **Attendance** is expected at all class meetings and is required for working on Application/Analysis sets and Checkpoints.
+- **Attendance** is expected at all class meetings and is required for working on Checkpoints.
 While attendance is not directly part of your grade, it will be recorded at each class meeting, so that I can reach out to students who are absent often.
 - **Remote attendance** (via live-streaming or recorded class meetings) is generally not offered in MTH 225.
 If you are in a situation where you believe you need a remote attendance option, please let me know as soon as possible.
 - **Absences** from class do not require permission from me or prior notification, although a heads-up is helpful.
 However:
-    - If you are absent, you will not have the benefit of working with your group on Application/Analysis; you will be expected to complete the set on your own.
+    - If you are absent, you will not have the benefit of working with your group.
     - If you are absent from a Checkpoint, no makeups are available.
 Each Learning Target appears on multiple quizzes, so if you miss one, you'll be expected to make an attempt on the next quiz.

 Exceptions to these rules are always up for discussion.
 If you believe you need special accommodation, please contact me as soon as possible to discuss it.